rootiest/zippy-klipper_config/extras/filament_change/README.md

 These commands also accept a `SENSOR` parameter that allows you to override the name of the sensor being controlled.
 If the parameter is not specified then the configured `sensor_name` will be used.

+### Automating Filament Sensor Toggling

-To automate this sensor-toggling process, enable the `auto_sensor` variable and add the companion commands to your `START_PRINT` and `END_PRINT` macros as outlined in the documentation above.
+To automate this sensor-toggling process, enable the `auto_sensor` variable and add the companion commands to your `START_PRINT` and `END_PRINT` macros:

+Anywhere in `START_PRINT`:

+    ENABLEFILAMENTSENSOR

+Anywhere in `END_PRINT`:

+    DISABLEFILAMENTSENSOR

-The `auto_sensor` cannot accept a parameter, so only the configured `sensor_type` will be automatically controlled.
+The `auto_sensor` cannot accept a parameter, so only the configured `sensor_type` will be automatically controlled by this feature.

 # Additional Notes